pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

 # Semantic segmentation
-This is a derivative from official TF2 tutorial and Coral Dev Board tutorials <BR>
+This is a derivative from official TF2 and Coral Dev Board tutorials <BR>
 Original sources: 'https://www.tensorflow.org/tutorials/images/segmentation' <BR>
  'https://coral.ai/examples/'<BR>

 Intended use.
-Create a retrainable semantic segmentation model to use on Coral TPU Dev board <BR>
+Create a retrainable semantic segmentation model atrain it and make it run on Coral TPU Dev Board <BR>

 The project implments Fully Convolutional Network based on pretrained Keras MobileNetV2(128, 128, 3) + ReTrainable U-Net upStack.
 The model being used here is a modified U-Net.
 A U-Net consists of an encoder (downsampler) and decoder (upsampler).
 Uses a pretrained model—MobileNetV2—as the encoder.
 For the decoder, we'll use the upsample 2D blocks.